-Our comprehensive Theater Arts Package strives to give all participants a unique and inspiring perspective on new ways to communicate and learn information.
+Our comprehensive Theater Program strives to give all participants a unique and inspiring perspective on new ways to learn and communicate information.
 Performances provide a first-class theater experience for students and teachers demonstrating the vibrant way literature springs to life using theatrical interpretation.
 Student Workshops take the students from audience member to performer in a sequenced delivery.
 The students explore theater strategies that help conceptualize ideas, form opinions and make connections to daily life while building self-esteem.
 The Parent Workshop discusses the impact reading aloud has on academic success and the importance of parent involvement.
 Professional Development workshops focus on utilizing theater arts strategies to teach core curriculum and give students alternative ways to communicate, learn and develop.

 See how our programs meet the VAPA Standards

 Schools may choose up to three 45-minute interactive story theater assemblies to be presented to the school population.
 Each performance includes four multicultural folk tales and fables and is complete with set, costumes and props.
 All students participate in the final story, either on stage or in the audience.
 The assemblies give the students the opportunity to see literature presented in an alternative way and allows the children to learn themes, plot details and characterization through aural and visual cues.
 References to the performance are discussed during student workshops to illustrate various theatrical concepts.
 A Program Guide is sent to the school in advance of the performances to familiarize the teachers and students with the stories that will be presented.

 Our acting workshops for students are provided in 3 to 12 week residencies and schools choose the number of participating classes.
 We offer two programs, Sharing the Story for pre-K and Kindergarten and From Page to Stage for 1st through 5th grade.